People-Places-Solutions/floodmodeller-api/docs/source/user_guide/xml2d.rst

 Add and remove functionality
 --------------------------------
-We can update the xml file directly from the API by adding and removing various properties.
+We can update the xml file directly from the API by adding and removing properties.
 Imagine that we start with an almost blank xml file that passes the validation,

 .. code:: python